pilight/pilight/docs/source/protocols/network/arping.rst

 The arping protocol doesn't have a GUI representation.
 You can of course use the arping protocol in your rules.

-The ping protocol doesn't have a GUI representation.
-You can of course use the ping protocol in your rules.

 .. rubric:: Note

 The MAC address must be written in lowercase.